alined908/phoodi/README.md

 - [ ] Past activity
 - [ ] Elasticsearch? - Search bar on top app nav bar
 - [ ] Some sort of reputation system
+- [ ] Notification Bar on Top right of navbar